Hughes has 3 points in 2nd period as Devils beat Rangers 4-3

 Hughes then pushed the Devils’ lead to 3-1 just 1:19 later on a breakaway as he skated in and put a backhand through Georgiev’s legs.

-Zibanejad pulled the Rangers back within one on another power play, scoring on a one-timer from a sharp angle from the left side off a pass from Adam Fox with 7:51 left in the middle period.
+Zibanejad pulled the Rangers back within one on a one-timer from a sharp angle from the left side with 7:51 left in the middle period.

+“We didn’t have the start we wanted,” New York defenseman Jacob Trouba said.
+“We got to a game we like more. … There’s some things we want to adjust, but some things to be happy with, not to be super discouraged about.
+I think getting off to a faster start is something we want to do.”

 Wood restored the Devils’ two-goal lead with 4 minutes left on their power play.
 Hughes sent a pass from the left side through traffic to the right doorstep, and the puck went off Wood’s stick and right skate and in.
 It was Wood’s third goal of the season and 100th career point.